sebastienwood/sebastienwood.github.io/_pages/me.md

 ## DUT in Quality Logistics and Organisation
 ### (IUT de Lorient, France)
-How to improve processes, projects, reduce waste, and so on :smile:.
+How to improve processes, projects, reduce waste, and so on.

 ## And before
-I did a baccalaureate in litterature and dropped out of high school given my interest in that, then I worked for a few years before finding something worth studying :relaxed:.
+I did a baccalaureate in litterature then struggled to find my place in society.

 ## Contact me
-My Twitter would be the easiest way for now : @sebastien_wood
+Twitter ! :smile: @sebastien_wood